Template manager

 For every model, four PHP files are created:

-• /backend/models/base/Base<Model>.php
+/backend/models/base/Base<Model>.php

-• /backend/models/base/Base<Model>Search.php
+/backend/models/base/Base<Model>Search.php

-• /backend/models/<Model>.php
+/backend/models/<Model>.php

-• /backend/models/<Model>Search.php
+/backend/models/<Model>Search.php

-The PHP files in /backend/models/base should never be modified, since they are overwriten by the Template Manager without asking.
-The PHP class Base<Model>.php contains validation rules and provides the data manipulation methods (save(), update(), delete(), ..etc).
-The class in Base<Model>Search.php inherits form the previous class and contains the implementation needed to filter the data model records.
+inherits from the previous class and contains the implementation needed to filter the data model records.
 This class is called by the hierarchical filter bar on top of some forms and by the "Filter By Values" feature.

-The PHP files directly in /backend/models are generated mostly empty.
-You can add your specialisations to those files; they will not automatically be overwritten by the Template Manager.
-The class in <Model>.php can contain specialisations to the general features of the model.
-The class in <Model>Search.php can contain specialisations to the search and filter features.
+are generated mostly empty.
+You can add your specializations to those files; they will not automatically be overwritten by the Template Manager.
+The class in <Model>.php

 The class hierarchy is also explained in a longer document based on the "Cores" table.

-Outside the Template Manager the PHP files of a model (or of all domain models) can be generated or updated using the yii command line: ./yii fix-data/update-models <model-name>
+Outside the Template Manager, the PHP files of a model (or of all domain models) can be generated or updated using the Yii command line: ./yii fix-data/update-models <model-name>

-Type ./yii help fix-data/update-models to get more information on the parameters.
+to get more information on the parameters.

-Fore every form, two PHP files are created:
+For every form, two PHP files are created:

-• /backend/forms/<Form>Form.php
+/backend/forms/<Form>Form.php

-• /backend/forms/<Form>FormSearch.php
+/backend/forms/<Form>FormSearch.php

-The class in /backend/forms/<Form>Form.php inherits from the corresponding models class.
-If there are specialization that belongs to this specific form and not the all forms of the same model, they should be implemented here.
+inherits from the corresponding model's class.
+If there are specializations that belong to this specific form and not to all forms of the same model, they should be implemented here.

-The class in /backend/forms/<Form>FormSearch.php inherits from the models search class.
-If there are specialization concering searcing and filtering specific to this form they should be implemented here.
+inherits from the model's search class.
+If there are specializations concerning searching and filtering specific to this form, they should be implemented here.

-Outside the Template Manager the PHP files of a form (or of all forms) can be generated or updated using the yii command line: ./yii fix-data/update-forms <form-name>
+Outside the Template Manager, the PHP files of a form (or of all forms) can be generated or updated using the Yii command line: ./yii fix-data/update-forms <form-name>

-Type ./yii help fix-data/update-forms to get more information on the parameters
+to get more information on the parameters.

 Generated Vue files

-For every form, a vue file is created:
+For every form, a Vue file is created:

-• /src/forms/<Form>Form.vue.generated
+/src/forms/<Form>Form.vue.generated

-This file can be seen as an example of a vue file you can use to customize the user interface of a form.
+This file can be seen as an example of a Vue file you can use to customize the user interface of a form.
 To modify the form, you have to rename it by removing the extension '.generated'.
-Change the source code and run npm run build.
-Now the customized form should be used.
-You will now see a warning in the Template Manager: "Code for this form was customized!".
-If you modify the form in the Template Manager, you could break the functionality of the form.
+Change the source code and run npm run build

 Database modifications

-The Template Manager does not only create or update the JSON, PHP and Vue files, it also applies the modifications to your database.
-Depending on your changes, it creates, modifies or deletes tables in the database, adds, modifies (including renaming) or deletes columns, indices and foreign keys.
+The Template Manager does not only create or update the JSON, PHP, and Vue files, it also applies the modifications to your database.
+Depending on your changes, it creates, modifies, or deletes tables in the database, adds, modifies (including renaming), or deletes columns, indices, and foreign keys.

 Command Line Interface